-Whether you want to elope or you want an intimate wedding with family or you just want to renew your wedding vows, Australia is a great place to have your destination wedding; especially if you love to travel and you’re feeling a little adventurous.Here’s a quick guide for foreigners who want to get married in Australia.
+Whether you want to elope to Australia and have an intimate wedding or renew your wedding vows, Australia is a great place to have your destination wedding, especially if you love to travel and you’re feeling a little adventurous.Here’s a quick guide for foreigners who want to get married in Australia.

 - Start your honeymoon sooner: Having a destination wedding surrounded by beautiful coastlines and cosmopolitan cities means you can start your Honeymoon ASAP.